sara-sabr/ITStrategy/_pages/en/capabilities.md

 ---

 The [State of DevOps Report](https://cloud.google.com/devops/state-of-devops/) has been published annually since 2014, as part of the DevOps Research and Assessment (DORA), a six-year research program that has validated a number of technical, process, measurement, and cultural capabilities to drive higher software delivery and organizational performance.
 Questions will measure and support the [Continuous Improvement](https://cloud.google.com/solutions/devops/devops-culture-transform) of these capabilities in IITB and ESDC.

-## Question Types

-**Do you agreed with...** [1-7]

-1. Strongly Disagree
-2. .
-3. .
-4. Neither Agree nor Disagree
-5. .
-6. .
-7. Strongly Agree

-**How much time** [time]

-- More than one week
-- One day to one week
-- Less than one day

-**Percentage** [%]

-- 0 to 100

-### Scoring

-Average of Percentage questions

-- Low: 0-49%
-- Medium: 50-89%
-- High: 90-100%

-Average of "Do you agreed with" questions

-- Low: 1-3
-- Medium: 4-5
-- High: 6-7

-Average of "How much time" questions

-- Low: More than one week
-- Medium: One day to one week
-- High: Less than one day

 ## Table of Content

 - Technical Capabilities
+  - [What is an Assessment tool] (#)
   - [Section 1.
 Version Control and Code Maintainability](#section-1-version-control-and-code-maintainability)
   - [Section 2.
 Continuous Integration and Deployment](#section-2-continuous-integration-and-deployment)
   - [Section 3.
 Continuous testing](#section-3-continuous-testing)